Travel testing abolished for fully vaccinated travellers to the UK: the key questions

 When will things change again?

 That rather depends on further variants – and the government’s response to them.

 Ministers have had no hesitation in reintroducing tests and self-isolation, as well as hotel quarantine for some arrivals, in response to new variants of concern.

+Grant Shapps said: “We’re looking now to work within a new toolbox that will help to set out a framework.

+“We will always act quickly, of course, if we have to.
+But I believe the days of having to go back to these big lockdowns at the borders are past.”

 What happens if I contract Covid-19 abroad?